 As you travel, keep your clean clothes separated from your dirty clothes.
 Separating your clothes will keep the clean ones clean and ensure you remember which ones are clean and which are dirty.

-An organized travel bag like the Tortuga Outbreaker Backpack is one way to separate your clothes.
-Unlike a duffel bag or other single-compartment bag, the Outbreaker has interior pockets for separation and organization.
+An organized travel bag like the Tortuga Travel Backpack is one way to separate your clothes.
+Unlike a duffel bag or other single-compartment bag, the

 If you want to go even further, get a set of packing cubes for additional organization.
 Get a set with a mesh top panel so that you can see what’s inside and if it’s clean and ready to wear.